8v8 Soccer Tactics: From U10 to U13

 Soccer 8-a-side, also called “small-sided soccer,” is a version of soccer adapted for young players.
 It is played on a smaller field with fewer players than a standard team, allowing budding soccer players to develop their technical skills, tactical understanding, and game awareness.

-In this article, our goal is to provide coaches with the keys to improve your team and also to understand the existing tactics of 8-a-side soccer while working on them in training.
+In this article, our goal is to provide coaches with the keys to improve their team and also to understand the existing tactics of 8-a-side soccer while working on them in training.

 What is 8-a-side soccer?

 8-a-side soccer is a variant of traditional soccer where each team consists of eight players, including the goalkeeper.
-It is mainly practiced by age categories U10, U11, U12, and U13.
-These categories include children aged 9 to 12 and are essential in the development of young soccer players.
+It is mainly practiced by age groups U10, U11, U12, and U13.
+These groups include children aged 9 to 12 and are essential in the development of young soccer players.

 The 8-a-side format allows young players to touch the ball more often and be more involved in the game.
 The field is smaller than a standard soccer field, reducing the distances to cover and facilitating the understanding of spaces and movements.
 This format aims to improve individual technique, quick decision-making, and tactical understanding before moving to a “full-size field.”